-Once the BIA have made a decision on your application, your nearest British High Commission or British Consulate will contact you.
+Once the BIA has made a decision on your application, your nearest British High Commission or British Consulate will contact you.

-If you are applying to naturalise as a British citizen, your nearest British High Commission or British Consulate will contact you about your citizenship ceremony, if applicable, and completing the process of naturalisation..
+If you are applying to naturalise as a British citizen, your nearest British High Commission or British Consulate will contact you about your citizenship ceremony, if applicable.
+This completes the process of naturalisation.
 You will be presented with your citizenship certificate at your citizenship ceremony.

 If you are not required to attend a citizenship ceremony, your nearest British High Commission or British Consulate will contact you about collecting your citizenship certificate.